capatric/capatric.github.io/index.md

 title: Home
 ---

-# Building the Infrastructure Behind AI.
+# Ensuring the Reliability of AI Infrastructure

 I am an **Electronics Engineer** and **Site Reliability Engineer** at Oracle.
 I specialize in Cloud Infrastructure, Linux systems, and Hardware Automation.